FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-01-28-an-ode-to-simplicity.md

 **What's the simplest possible thing that might work?
 (1)** { .annotate }

-1. From Joel Grus talk at Normconf: [What's the simplest possible thing that might work, and why didn't you try that first?][joel-grus-normconf]
+1. From Joel Grus talk at Normconf: [What's the simplest possible thing that might work, and why didn't you try that first?][joel-grus-normconf]{:target="_blank"}

 This question encapsulates the essence of simplicity in problem-solving.
 We should recognize that it is not uncommon that complexity arises from overengineering solutions or incorporating unnecessary features _when do not serve a purpose_.